crabvk/bar-protonmail/README.md

 For the first row name starting with `AUTH-` copy it's value (double-click and `Ctrl`+`C`).
 Run `./save_auth.py VALUE`.

+**NOTE**: access token expires in 10 days (you'll see "Invalid access token" error).
+After that, you'll need to get a new token the same way.

+I tried to refresh expired `access token` with corresponding `refresh token`, but always got 401 "Invalid refresh token".
+Maybe it's because only latest refresh token is valid.

 ## Waybar config

 ~/.config/waybar/config